Celebrating NCFE’s brilliant volunteers | NCFE

 Celebrating NCFE’s brilliant volunteers

-We’re celebrating the amazing volunteers we have within our team here at NCFE.
-Alongside their day jobs, a number of the NCFE team volunteer for various roles – from School Governors, to Crisis Text Volunteers, to Farmers!
-In this article, we’ve highlighted just some of our volunteers and the inspirational work they do for their communities.
+We’re celebrating the amazing volunteers we here at NCFE.
+Alongside their day jobs, a number of the NCFE team volunteer for various roles from Parkrun supports to Apprentice Farmers!
+We’ve also got a team of colleagues heading off to Zanzibar later this year to volunteer in local schools and towns.
+In this article, we’ve highlighted just some of our volunteers and the inspirational work they’re doing for their communities.

 Donna McEwan, Parkrun Support

-Donna McEwan, Qualifications Development Manager at NCFE, volunteers as Parkrun Support at her local parkrun.
-Donna began volunteering in late 2019 and has volunteered at almost 30 runs to date.
-Having previously taken part on parkruns, Donna always appreciated the support from the volunteers, whether that was scanning barcodes, marshalling or handing out position tokens.
+Donna McEwan, Content Solutions Workstream Manager at NCFE, volunteers as Parkrun Support at various Parkrun locations.
+Donna began volunteering in late 2019 and has volunteered at over 50 runs to date, including one outside of the UK!
+Having previously taken part in running events, Donna always appreciated the support from the volunteers.

 Emma Buglass, Senior Customer Support Advisor at NCFE, volunteers on a farm in Slaley each year to help with lambing.
 She started in 2019 after hearing about ‘ecotherapy’, where being outdoors surrounded by nature can improve your mental health.
 Having rented a cottage on a farm in Northumberland for a night away, Emma asked the farmer if she could help out.
 Her role involves assisting in births, numbering the sheep and their lambs, moving sheep and their lambs from maternity ward to nursery to field, feeding, health checks and field checks.